 - Add the cream, rosemary, mashed garlic and bay leaf to a saucepan.
 Season with a good dash of pepper, salt and nutmeg.

-- Then place the pan over medium-low heat until simmering.
-Let the potatoes simmer gently for 5 minutes, don’t let it cook because it will boil over.
-Then take the pan off the heat and let the garlic, cream and rosemary infuse for another 10 minutes until cooled a little.
+Then place the pan over medium-low heat until simmering.
+Simmer the potatoes gently for about 5 minutes, don’t let it cook vigorously because it will boil over.
+Then take the pan off the heat and let the cream rest for another 10 minutes until cooled a little.
 In the meantime generously butter a baking dish.

-- Layer half of the sliced potatoes in the dish and pour half of the warm cream mixture on top.
+Strain the cream.
+Layer half of the sliced potatoes in the dish.
+Pour half of the lukewarm cream mixture on top.

-- Add the rest of the potatoes and finish with the remaining cream.
+Add the remaining potatoes and finish with the remaining cream.

-- Cover the potatoes with a piece of tinfoil.
-Then put the dish in a preheated oven at 320°F (160°C) for an hour until the potatoes are soft.
+Cover the potatoes with some tinfoil.
+Then put the dish in a preheated oven at 320°F (160°C) for about an hour until the potatoes are soft.
 Turn the oven off and let the dish rest in it for another 15 minutes.
-Serve the potatoes piping hot.
+Serve the potatoes hot.